-- Encounter and engage theological disciplines in order to contribute to contemporary modes of thinking and community building. - Develop critical skills for theological analysis of and creative engagement with current challenges and changes in the church and the world. - Enhance practices of ministry through focused skill development, empowering capable leadership in parish and related contexts. - Critically engage matters of faith, justice, and human difference in local and global contexts. - Cultivate a willingness to lead, sustained via ongoing vocational discernment, self-awareness, and accountability with partners in ministry. - Develop a life-long commitment to individual and communal spiritual practices, rooted in faith, hope, love, and justice.
+- To encounter and engage theological disciplines in order to contribute to contemporary modes of thinking and community building. - To develop critical skills for theological analysis of and creative engagement with current challenges and changes in the church and the world. - To enhance practices of ministry through focused skill development, empowering capable leadership in parish and related contexts. - To critically engage matters of faith, justice, and human difference in local and global contexts. - To cultivate a willingness to lead, sustained via ongoing vocational discernment, self-awareness, and accountability with partners in ministry. - To develop a life-long commitment to individual and communal spiritual practices, rooted in faith, hope, love, and justice.

-The Master of Divinity is offered on two schedules: Day, designed to be completed in three years, and Weekend, designed to be completed in four years.
+The Master of Divinity is offered on two schedules:

+Day,

+designed to be completed in three years, and

+Weekend,

+designed to be completed in four years.
 Students commit to one program for their full seminary career.
 The requirements for both programs are the same-75 academic credits, a roster of required courses, and a limited number of elective credits.
 The degree must be completed within 16 semesters (8 years) from the time of first registration.